The Belongings

 The Ladybug Song

-A tale of loneliness.
-It tells the story of an unnamed doodlebug who falls hopelessly in love with an inanimate object, a tin pin shaped like a ladybug.
+An animated video I created with Sam’s music.
+The song tells the story of a lonely doodlebug who falls hopelessly in love with an inanimate object, a pin shaped like a ladybug.

 La Cucaracha